Hubert Gough: Third Ypres and the Official History

-The volume of the Official History covering Third Ypres went through several drafts and did not appear until 1948, by which time the Official Historian Edmonds was in his late eighties.
+The volume of the Official History covering Third Ypres went through several drafts and did not appear until 1948, by which time the Official Historian James Edward Edmonds was in his late eighties.
 Gough, then in his mid-seventies, and remembering events of thirty years earlier with limited access to documents, lobbied hard to have himself shown in a better light, arguing that Haig had put verbal pressure on him to achieve a breakthrough towards Roulers.

-Edmonds wrote to Wynne, the author of the relevant volume, (17 February 1944) "Gough was out to fight and get forward.
+Edmonds wrote to Wynne (17 February 1944), the author of the relevant volume, "Gough was out to fight and get forward.
 He had no idea how to conduct the action Haig required and would not take advice.
 I heard him complain that the troops had no "blood lust", the officers no "spirit of the offensive".
 In the same letter Edmonds repeated the story of how Gough had once come into the officers' mess at Fifth Army HQ and demanded that two officers be shot as an example.
 In this draft Wynne suggested Gough had been overly ambitious to break through over a wide front, despite Haig's orders at the Doullens Conference (7 May 1917) to "wear down the enemy and have an objective" (the objectives in this case being Passchendaele–Staden Ridge and then the coast) and Haig restrained him.
 Wynne agreed that Haig had originally intended a breakthrough, but wrote that he had learned from Davidson that Haig had changed his mind after his meeting with the politicians (25 June), after which he had issued renewed orders (30 June) for Gough to "wear down the enemy" but "have an objective".
 Wynne argued that Gough had placed too much emphasis on the "objective" rather than the "wearing down".

 Gough objected to this claim and said that Haig had told him to aim for a breakthrough at the 28 June conference.
 He also pointed out that a sleeper roadway earmarked for exploiting cavalry had been prepared long before he had been appointed to command the offensive and that appointing him (a "thruster") was evidence of Haig's desire for ambitious objectives.
 Gough also objected to Wynne's claim that he should have foreseen a wet August.
 In fact the weather seems to have broken unusually early that year.